-IMAGE CREDIT: Kenneth Wade
+IMAGE CREDIT: Kenneth Wade Photography.

-Early Life and Growing Up in Glasgow:
+Growing Up Gay in Glasgow:

 IMAGES CREDITS: (left to right) The Scottish Sun Variety Awards 2012/Bad Pony Media, Geo Wright/Eric and the Bunny Boilers and Karen Gordon Photography.